Photography: Kelly Harmer

 Assemble each flower with the two sizes plus centre using a small amount of edible glue or water

 Use to decorate cupcakes, style on a beautiful stand and admire! (then put the kettle and some stretchy pants on in preparation for the best bit – getting your guests over and eating it!)

 I don’t know about you but I can’t eat cake without a satisfying cup of tea, which is even better when made in a stylish teapot…

 Fearne Cotton speaks in her book ‘Happy’ about finding joy in the every day, baking for her being one source of joy, and I think it’s safe to say that this opportunity brought a huge amount of happy, including my family who got to devour the cake and enjoy a pop of colour in our kitchen.

-Coming soon will be my DIY pink ombre tablecloth to bring even more ombre deliciousness to the household.
+Check out my DIY pink ombre tablecloth to bring even more ombre deliciousness to the household!

 Thank you so much to Jess from Secret Garden of Axbridge for the urn of fresh flowers, eucalyptus and willow.
 I love how the wildness contrasts with the structured shapes on display and that the dark leaves pick up the rich chocolate cake!

 Please tag @ohsokel and use #OSKinspired on Instagram if you create something after seeing this post.
 I’d love to see the results.